vinlin24/cs35l-notebooks/README.md

 ## Contributing

 If you spot any errors or would like to make improvements, feel free to open an issue or pull request!

+## Further Reading

+Other great digital notebooks for CS 35L:

+* From my LA Qianli: https://github.com/Qianli-Wu/CS35L_notes
+* From another LA Ning Wang: https://github.com/NingWang1729/Introduction-to-Software-Construction